PrecLLM: A Privacy-Preserving Framework for Efficient Clinical Annotation Extraction from Unstructured EHRs using Small-Scale LLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs), such as GPT \cite{radford2018gpt} and BERT \cite{devlin2018bert}, have gained substantial popularity and usefulness in recent years due to their remarkable ability to understand and generate human-like text.
-These models leverage vast amounts of data and complex neural network architectures to deliver insights and automation across various fields.
-The effectiveness of LLMs in processing and producing text has made them invaluable tools in both academic research and industry applications, pushing the boundaries of what machines can achieve in natural language understanding and generation.

-Electronic Health Records (EHR) are crucial for modern healthcare as they contain comprehensive patient data \cite{desRoches2008electronic}, including both structured data (e.g., demographics, medications, lab results, genomics) and unstructured data (e.g., clinical notes).
-The combination enhances personalized clinical decisions, drug discovery, and informative policy-making.
-Despite the advance in EHR systems, the lack of precise disease phenotyping remains a significant barrier to their full application.
-While the Internation Classification of Diseases (ICD) codes are recorded in most EHRs, they often fail to capture the details of a patient's condition \cite{harris2020icd}.
+Electronic Health Records (EHRs) are crucial for prognosis, diagnosis, and treatment decisions in modern healthcare as they contain comprehensive patient data \cite{desRoches2008electronic}, including both structured data (e.g., demographics, medications, lab results, genomics) and unstructured data (e.g., clinical notes).
+The combination of both structured and unstructured data enhances personalized clinical decisions, drug discovery, and informative policy-making.
+The improved annotation of clinical phenotypes will enhance prediction of outcomes, such as mental disease diagnosis or cancer treatment effects, and further improve precision care of patients.
+Effectively harnessing unstructured data, despite the inherent challenges, unlocks significant information that is often unrecorded in structured data, only partially available for many subjects, or more accurate than their structured counterparts.
+For instance, despite advances in EHR systems, the lack of precise disease phenotyping in structured data remains a major challenge for their full use.
+While the International Classification of Diseases (ICD) codes are recorded in most EHRs, they often fail to capture the details of a patient's condition \cite{harris2020icd}.
 In contrast, clinical notes can more accurately reflect disease progression, but their unstructured nature makes it challenging to extract relevant information.
-Manual annotation for these notes is labor-intensive, prone to errors \cite{Sylolypavan2023annotation}, and requires highly-skilled healthcare professionals, further complicating the problem.
-Additionally, the sensitive nature of medical records demands strict adherence to privacy regulations \cite{fernandez2013security}, limiting the use of cloud-based LLMs such as ChatGPT.

-To tackle the complexities of highly private EHR data, LLMs present a compelling solution to automate annotation processes, reducing the labor and time required to extract disease phenotype.
-However, the deployment of large-scale LLMs, such as LLaMA-70b, typically requires cloud-based infrastructure, raising privacy concerns due to sensitive health data.
-In addition, these models demand significant computational power, particularly high-performance GPUs with large amounts of VRAM, which may not be accessible to many labs.

-Given these constraints, we focus on smaller, more accessible, locally-deployed LLMs such as Gemma-7B and LLaMA-7B.
-Although these models reduce the computational burden, they introduce new challenges due to their smaller context window~\cite{liu2024longcontext, li2024longcontext}: Clinical notes are often lengthy and unstructured, making it difficult for these smaller models to capture relevant information effectively.